 The Music: The Sound of Batala

-Each drum in Batala carries its own voice and history.
-Together, they create the powerful samba‑reggae sound that defines our music.
-The deep surdo (bass) lays the heartbeat.
-The sharp repinque drives the tempo.
-The dobra adds rich mid‑range colour.
-The caixa weaves everything together with intricate snare‑like patterns.
+Each drum in Batala has its own voice.
+Together, they create the powerful samba-reggae sound that defines our music.

 Repinque